Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R26e/tractive-battery-pdm.md

 ### Connectors
 <p style='text-align: justify'>
-Deustch Autosport connectors are used due to their superior pin density, vibration resistance and waterproofness, while Hirose DF63 series connectors are used due to their compactness and vibration resistance.
+Deustch Autosport connectors are used due to their superior pin density, vibration resistance and waterproofness (motorsport grade), while Hirose DF63 series connectors are used due to their compactness and vibration resistance (meant for motors and motor drives).
 Total of 18 connectors are used on TB PDM PCB.
 Refer to <a href='#'>Appendix #</a> for connector specifications.
 </p>

 <p style='text-align: justify'>